Packing Information for Winter, November-April

 Towels, bed linen and bedding are provided.

 There is no electricity or running water at the wilderness camp.
-There is a clean but basic outhouse pit toilet.
+There are two clean and odourless but basic outhouse pit toilets.
 We provide hand disinfectant and it is possible to wash your hands with soap and water in the cabin or sauna.

 The sauna will be warmed in the evening.
 This is the best place for washing and personal hygiene.
 We provide shampoo and soap in the sauna.